 GREATER MONTREAL AREA

 Affordability

-RBC affordability measure - aggregate
+RBC affordability measure - aggregate Ownership costs as % of household income, Montreal

-Affordability is a strain for some Montreal buyers but not a severe issue.
-RBC's aggregate measure has recently levelled off at 44.5%, just below the threshold indicating higher vulnerability.
-Source: RBC Economics Research, Brookfield RPS, Statistics Canada, Bank of Canada, Royal LePage Existing home market balance Sales-to-new listings ratio
+Source: RBC Economics, RPS, Statistics Canada, Bank of Canada, Royal LePage Affordability is a strain for some Montreal buyers but not a severe issue.
+RBC's aggregate measure has recently levelled off at 44.4%, just below the threshold indicating higher vulnerability.
+Existing home market balance Sales-to-new listings ratio

-Tight demand-supply conditions in the Montreal area suggests that prices will continue to rise solidly in the near term.
+Source: RBC Economics, Canadian Real Estate Association Extremely tight demand-supply conditions in the Montreal area suggest prices will accelerate in the near term.
 Montreal has been one of the stronger markets in Canada in the past couple of years.
-Robust sales activity took place amid steady decline in the number of homes put up for sale each month, which resulted in a significant drop in inventories.
-Source: RBC Economics Research, Canadian Real Estate Association Months of inventory
+Robust sales activity took place amid a steady decline in the number of homes put up for sale each month, which resulted in a significant drop in inventories.
+Months of inventory

-Provincial inventory data provide further evidence of firming market conditions and low risk of an imminent price drop in Montreal.
+Source: RBC Economics , Canadian Real Estate Association Provincial inventory data provide further evidence of firming market conditions and low risk of an imminent price drop in Montreal.
 The number of months' inventory continues to fall deeper into the 'low-risk zone'.
-Quebec Professional Association of Real Estate Brokers data show that the number of months' inventory was 4.5 for single-detached homes in September 2019 and 4.8 for condos-both indicating that sellers are in command.
-Source: RBC Economics Research, Canadian Real Estate Association Rental vacancy rate
+Quebec Professional Association of Real Estate Brokers data show that the number of months' inventory was 3.4 for single-detached homes in the Montreal area in December 2019 and 3.1 for condos-both indicating that sellers are in command.
+Rental vacancy rate